denironyx/devPython/python-crash-course/project/generating_data/README.md

 automatically to fit the viewer’s screen.
 Visualizations that Plotly generates are also interactive; when the user hovers over certain elements on the screen, information about that element is highlighted.

+#### Making a Histogram
+With a list of frequencies, we can make a histogram of the results.
+A histogram is a bar chart showing how often certain results occur.
+Here’s the code to create the histogram: